English 43 -- British Literature II

 Read the "important 253 announcement" and "253?
 Why 253?"
 Then read through Car 1 (which would be passengers 1-37).

-Read for at least an hour into "Chocolate and Portfolios," "The Dance," and/or "Tube Theatre" Then read a few cars from "The End of the Line."
-Be prepared to talk about your journey.
+Read into "Chocolate and Portfolios," "The Dance," and "Tube Theatre" Be prepared to talk about your journey.

 F